akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 In Poses window:
 Ctrl + up/down rearranges selected pose in deformer.
-In window: Ctrl+d plays all poses for all deformers.
+//In window: Ctrl+d plays all poses for all deformers.

 Latest update: Now saving and loading works.
 Textures are loaded from image files, not saved.